JoannaMacDev/JoannaMacDev.github.io/_posts/2019-06-02-The-Cell-Presenter.md

 ### The Base Presenter Class

-Following the principles of the Model View Presnter design pattern, we will now need a base presenter class to link the view (cell) to its model :
+Following the principles of the Model View Presenter design pattern, we will now need a base presenter class to link the view (cell) to its model :

 ```
 open class Presenter<modelT, viewT : UIView> : NSObject